-The transfer of assets may be exempt from VAT in its entirety if the transfer constitutes a business transfer, i.e. the transfer of a complete operational business unit.
+The transfer of assets may be exempt from VAT in its entirety if the transfer constitutes a business transfer, i.e., the transfer of a complete operational business unit.
 Project transfers will often be candidates for this exemption, but many are borderline cases.
 It is a good idea to account for this insecurity in the contract.

 In general, the transfer of shares in a company is subject to a transfer tax under Finnish law.
-The tax rate is 1.6% of the purchase price in general, but 2.0% for real estate companies, i.e. companies whose operations mainly consist of owning or holding real property.
+The tax rate is 1.6% of the purchase price in general, but 2.0% for real estate companies, i.e., companies whose operations mainly consist of owning or holding real property.

 Unless agreed otherwise by the parties, the payment of transfer tax is a liability of the purchaser.
 If the purchaser is not a tax resident of Finland, liability shifts to the seller.
-Unless the company in question is regarded a real estate company, Finnish transfer tax does not become payable if neither party of the transfer is a tax resident of Finland, or a Finnish branch of a foreign financial institute or investment service provider.
+Unless the company in question is regarded a real estate company, Finnish transfer tax does not become payable at all if neither party of the transfer is a tax resident of Finland, or a Finnish branch of a foreign financial institute or investment service provider.

-In an asset deal, Finnish transfer tax becomes payable only as far as the transfer includes shares in a company (e.g. a subsidiary) or real property situated in Finland.
+In an asset deal, Finnish transfer tax becomes payable only as far as the transfer includes shares in a company (e.g., a subsidiary) or real property situated in Finland.
 For real property, the transfer tax rate is 4.0%.
 The notion of real property includes rights such as land leases.
 Portions of the purchase price have to be allocated to the assets subject to different tax treatment.

 Income taxation of sales profits